lawalAfeez820/E-come/README.md

 # E-COMMERCE API's WITH FASTAPI

 ### About this project
 An E-COMMERCE App built with python fastapi.
-This feature of the app is listed below
+The feature of the app is listed below

 - Registration with a valid email(for verifcation purpose) and Login of registered users
 - User can add item to cart and pay later